- Dengue is a viral infection acquired through the bites of mosquitoes carrying the dengue virus.

 Travelers should avoid using aspirin and other nonsteroidal anti-inflammatory drugs for fever because they prevent formation of blood clots.

 There is no dengue vaccine available for travelers.
-Prevention includes personal protection measures against mosquito bites (see Insect Precautions).
+Prevention includes personal protective measures against mosquito bites (see Insect Precautions).

 The mosquitoes that transmit dengue are generally day biters.
 In risk areas, travelers should be especially vigilant in applying repellent during daytime hours, especially during peak biting times during the early morning and late afternoon hours.
 Travelers should also consider treating outer clothing, tents, and sleeping bag liners with permethrin (or another pyrethroid) when traveling in very high risk areas for dengue or other mosquito-borne diseases.